Start planning your trip

 Haori and hakama are two parts of traditional fashion with a long history in Japan seen at festivals and ceremonies.
 Haori is a light coat worn over kimono, and hakama is a pant-like kimono.
 Learn about these garments, when they are worn, and how to wear them.

-Haori and hakama are vital components of traditional Japanese fashion, typically worn during festivals, coming-of-age ceremonies, and other big life events, similar to kimono.
-Continue reading to learn about these two important garments and how you can experience this part of Japanese culture for yourself.
+Haori and hakama are essential components of traditional Japanese fashion, typically worn during festivals, coming-of-age ceremonies, and other big life events, similar to kimono.
+Continue reading to learn about these garments and how you can experience this part of Japanese culture for yourself.

 A men's formal black haori (left)